 Requesting Information and Application for Admission

-The Office of Admissions provides information about higher education to prospective students, parents, guidance counselors and others.
-The staff assists students in the admission process and informs other educational institutions and agencies about the CSU and Chico State programs, policies and procedures.
-Other services include coordination of visits by the Admissions staff to high schools, community colleges, community agencies and responding to inquiries on University enrollment.
+The Office of Admissions provides information about higher education to prospective students, parents, guidance counselors, and others.
+The staff assists students in the admission process and informs other educational institutions and agencies about the CSU and Chico State programs, policies, and procedures.
+Other services include coordination of visits by the Admissions staff to high schools, community colleges, and community agencies and responding to inquiries on University enrollment.

 Admission Procedures and Policies